hirememorey/yesand-music/MUSICAL_CONVERSATION_README.md

 ## 🎯 Core Philosophy

+**The Fundamental Insight:**
+> **"Musical quality is not as much a technical issue to solve as it is a psychological one for the user to understand what they need and what they want."**

 **The Problem We Solved:**
 - Users don't know how to effectively communicate their musical vision to AI
 - AI gives generic suggestions because it lacks proper musical context